Review was updated 26th February, 2021

 A-League fans who aren’t Telstra customers will need to pay to watch the games.
 This can be purchased as either a weekly subscription, monthly subscription, or annual subscription.
 The annual pass runs for a full 12 months and costs $99.99, while a monthly pass is just $16.99.
 In contrast, if you only need access to a single week of football action, a weekly pass is available for just $4.99.

 The most attractive benefit of the My Football Live App is obviously the ability to stream all A-League matches live to your mobile or tablet.
 There are, however, numerous other benefits, including all the latest in Australian football news, fixturing, and mobile streaming of key Socceroos matches, FFA Cup games, Westfield W-League games and Westfield Matilda games.

-A-League 2018/19 Preview
+A-League 2020/21 Season Preview

 After a stunning conclusion to the 2019/20 finals series, where Sydney FC scored a stunning goal in extra time to snare their fifth championship, numerous teams headed into this season looking for revenge.
 The two Melbourne sides shape up as Sydney’s major threats, with Victory looking to become the first team to win five Championships and City still on the hunt for their inaugural title.